SEX THERAPY

 growing stronger and stronger every day, we feel we're both quite

 close to finally 'breaking the barrier'.
-However even with all
+However even with

 the information I've gathered on contraception and "what-times-